m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 My own weapon of choice, with much to recommend it: familiar syntax (even `extends` inheritance), a corporate-branded ecosystem, and the shallowest migration path around.
 For an organization that's already committed to the JVM it offers an unbeatable proposition: use your existing IDE, libraries, and codebase; migrate one class at a time if you want to, and even code in Java style to start with, introducing safer or higher-level constructs only as you need them.

-But for a solo programmer, or one just
+But for a solo programmer, or one outside the Java ecosystem?
+Th

 ## F#